mfranzke/datalist-polyfill/README.md

 We're even also enabling the [`.options` (for `datalist` elements)](https://developer.mozilla.org/en/docs/Web/API/HTMLDataListElement) and [`.list` (for `input` elements)](https://developer.mozilla.org/en/docs/Web/API/HTMLInputElement) properties according to the specs.

-And you'd like to set a `title`-Attribute on the `<datalist>` HTML tag, as this would get used as label for the first, disabled entry within the polyfilling select.
+And you'd like to set a `title`-Attribute on the `<datalist>` HTML tag, as this would get used as label for the first, disabled entry within the polyfilling select on non-touch interactions.

 ### dynamic HTML (or DHTML, if you like to be a little bit nostalgic)
 In case that you'd like to dynamically add or modify / create your HTML code, you're even also good to go with this polyfill, as it's based on event delegation that makes your UI work easily - no (refresh) function to call after DOM manipulation or something similar.